JustinCBates/TUI_Form_Designer/documents/CONDITIONAL_HANDLING_DESIGN.md

 # Conditional Handling Design for TUI Layouts

+## Implementation Status ⏸️ FUTURE WORK

+**Status**: Design document for future feature - NOT YET IMPLEMENTED
+**Priority**: Medium
+**Dependencies**: Virtual Layout System ✅ COMPLETE, Hierarchical Defaults ✅ COMPLETE
+**Target Version**: 3.0.0

+This document describes a future enhancement to the TUI Form Engine that will enable conditional step execution based on runtime values, environment variables, and user inputs.
+The core preprocessing and layout systems are complete; conditional logic will be added as a Phase 2 feature when needed.

+**Current Implementation**: Steps execute sequentially without conditional logic
+**Future Enhancement**: Steps can be skipped/shown based on conditions

+---

 ## Overview
 Design conditional step execution, branching logic, and dynamic configuration paths for TUI layouts to support environment-specific deployments and user-driven configuration scenarios.